top of page

 • Key NPCs:

-• Remy the trapper (neutral) – last person to see the children, has wild beast companions.
+- Remy the Trapper (Neutral) – last person to see the children, possesses wild beast companions.

 • Locations: Old watchtower, enchanted swamp, village graveyard, orc warcamp.